1. Main points

 3. Financial performance

-Decrease in turnover compared with previous calendar month, single-site businesses currently trading, weighted by count, broken down by region, UK, 1 August 2022 to 31 August 2023
+Decrease in turnover compared with the previous calendar month, single-site businesses currently trading, weighted by count, broken down by nation and region, UK, 1 September 2024 to 30 September 2025

 Embed code